If you cannot play the “How to Apply” video, try watching it here.

 4. Submit your application and pay the fee

 Finalize and submit your application and pay the non-refundable fee by credit card, by January 15.
-Certain programs may require additional fees.
+Certain degrees may require additional fees.
 All figures are in Canadian dollars.

 ▪ Canadian citizens and permanent resident students: $66.75